Is Modern Life Rewiring Our Brains?

 The Hippocampus

 This is the library of our brain, cataloging memories.
-Recall that uneasy feeling when an old embarrassing memory pops up just as you’re about to sleep, making you relive the moment?
+Recall that uneasy feeling when an old embarrassing memory pops up just as you’re about to sleep, making you relive the moment.
 That’s the Hippocampus sometimes getting a tad overenthusiastic with its playback.

 Overstimulation in the Digital Age

 Imagine a time when we didn’t have smartphones buzzing with notifications or countless browser tabs open simultaneously.
 Life was simpler, right?
-Now, our brains are constantly being pinged by the modern life’s ceaseless stimuli.
+Now, our brains are constantly being pinged by modern life’s ceaseless stimuli.
 It’s like asking our spaceship’s command center (our brain) to multitask on overdrive!

 Notification Overload